charisschomba/YDownloader/Mac/README.md

 for example /home/anonymous/Downloads/url_list.txt with a list of all urls.

-if you get certificate errors run the following command to update them /Applications/'Python version'/Install Certificates.command User your current python version
+## if you get certificate errors run the following command to update them
-/Applications/Python 3.6/Install Certificates.command
+/Applications/Python\"python version"/Install\ Certificates.command
+User your current python version for example,if you have python 3.6 `/Applications/Python\3.6/Install\ Certificates.command`
+## if you get signiture varification failed error
+run
+`sudo -H pip3 install --upgrade youtube-dl`